dataobservatory-eu/dataset/README.md

 ## Code of Conduct

-This project adheres to the [rOpenSci Code of Conduct](https://ropensci.org/code-of-conduct/).
+This project follows the [rOpenSci Code of Conduct](https://ropensci.org/code-of-conduct/).
 By participating, you are expected to uphold these guidelines.